projectmesa/mesa/docs/tutorials/intro_tutorial.rst

 When you do that, it will install Mesa itself, as well as any dependencies that aren't in your setup yet.
-Additional dependencies required by this tutorial can be found in the **examples/boltzmann_wealth_model/requirements.txt** file, which can be installed directly form the github repository by running:
+Additional dependencies required by this tutorial can be found in the `examples/boltzmann_wealth_model <https://github.com/projectmesa/mesa/tree/master/examples/boltzmann_wealth_model>`__ file, which can be installed directly from the github repository by running:

 .. code:: bash